mitre/ptmerge-frontend/README.md

 # React Starter

-A starter repo for React apps using Webkit with support for Redux, Bootstrap 3, FontAwesome, and SASS.
+A starter repo for React apps using Webpack with support for Redux, Bootstrap 3, FontAwesome, and SASS.

 Modified from [ReduxSimpleStarter](https://github.com/StephenGrider/ReduxSimpleStarter).